Find out how to meet your enrolment requirements throughout your degree.

 |Complete my course mid-year||Enrol in at least one subject*||No action required|

 - Student visa holders must enrol in a full-time study load of at least 50 points for each half year or have an approved Reduced Study Load.

 What happens if you don't complete your enrolment?

-If you don’t complete your enrolment by the deadline stated in this notification, your course will be cancelled.
+If you don’t complete your enrolment by the deadline stated in this notification, your enrolment in the course will be cancelled.
 A cancellation sanction will be placed on your record, and you'll be withdrawn from your course.
 The cancellation sanction means that your course has been cancelled and automatically blocks access to your course online, results, library services, and other student support services and facilities.

 What if I'm waiting on results for the previous study period?

 You're still required to complete your enrolment even if you're waiting for finalisation of results, including the outcome of Final Subject Assessment.

 If needed, you can update your enrolment by withdrawing from subjects before the census date and/or enrolling in subjects before the last self-enrol date.

 Tip: You don't need to wait for your results to be finalised to complete your enrolment.
 The Study Plan will still allow you to enrol in subsequent subjects even if the result for a prerequisite subject has not yet been finalised.

 What if I'm waiting on an outcome, such as an application for a new course, quota subject or exchange?

 You are still required to complete your enrolment even if you are awaiting the outcome of an application.
 If you're successful, you can update your enrolment later by withdrawing from subjects before the census date and/or enrolling in subjects before the last self-enrol date.

 Types of applications include, but are not limited to: